- Find a Trail

 - Get Involved

 When complete, the Ohio River Trail in eastern Cincinnati will be an important 23-mile connector between downtown, riverfront parks, the city's municipal airport and many neighborhoods.
-Currently, nearly 8 miles of the trail (in disconnected segments) are open along the river's northern shore, including a short overlap with the Lunken Airport Bike Path.
+Currently, nearly 10 miles of the trail (in two disconnected segments) are open along the river's northern shore, including a short overlap with the Lunken Airport Bike Path.
 The Armleder-Lunken Connector Trail provides a connection between the Lunken Airport Bike Path and the Armleder Park Trail.

 Eventually, the Ohio River Trail will also connect to the Little Miami Scenic Trail, a 78-mile Hall of Fame rail-trail running between Cincinnati and Springfield.
 Both trails are components of the Ohio to Erie Trail, a planned 320-mile route that will eventually span Ohio from the shores of Lake Erie in Cleveland to the Ohio River in Cincinnati.
 Over 240 miles of the trail are currently complete and open for use.